How to Stop Home Security Robocalls

 Are All Robocalls Illegal?

-Whether you receive a pre-recorded message or you speak to a human robocaller, you must learn to differentiate between legal calls and scam to be able to protect yourself.
+Whether you receive a pre-recorded message or you speak to a human robocaller, you must learn to differentiate between calls and scam to be able to protect yourself.

 Robocalls are not illegal, per se.
 Lots of institutions use robocall systems to pass valid information to their clients and the general public.
-You can receive legal robocalls from:
+You can receive robocalls from:

 1. Government agencies like the Internal Revenue Service (IRS) that inform you about important deadlines or essential changes in the policy